-Bonus: By grouping your donors you also avoid committing the sin of sending out generic marketing.
-Finding patterns aside from Amount Given is a great way to see your donors and make sure they feel seen.
+Bonus: By grouping your donors, you also avoid committing the sin of sending out generic marketing emails.
+Uncovering patterns beyond just the Amount Given is a great way to recognize your donors and make sure they feel seen.

 Analyzing the background data you have on your current donors will only get you so far.
 If you really want to customize your donation ask, wealth screenings are the way to go.
 Once you know the true worth of your donors, you can figure out a reasonable amount to ask from them.

 It’s true, they gave a low amount last year, say $5, but you know they have a higher-than-median salary.
 Asking for $10 this year—or even $50—won’t sound outrageous to them.
 If a donor has a lower or mid-range net worth, ask for something small, like a $1 increase, or suggest they cover transaction fees (see below) to maximize their contribution.

 Let’s say you find a real shocker: a donor with a crazy high net-worth.
 Don’t be afraid to give them a call.
 Ask them what they think of your programs.
 Get their feedback.
 Then tell them about the great new project you’re starting.
 Even better?
 Take them out to coffee if you can.
 It’s an industry secret that donors will give 10 times more after a hyper-personalized ask than a generic one.